UnresolvedCold/blog.shubham.codes/content/posts/reflection-api-in-java.md

 ### Get the value of a static private variable in a class {#get-the-value-of-a-static-private-variable-in-a-class}

+A `static` field can be accessed in the similar way.

 {{< highlight java >}}
 @Test
 public void testDuckCanCreateMoreDucks() {